apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 ChatGPT also helps you better understand LLMs’ many weaknesses: their limited math capabilities, their tendency to forget, their struggles to follow many instructions at once, and their proclivity to make shit up.

 What ChatGPT is *not* very useful for is understanding how you can compose LLMs with other tools into a polished user-facing product that you can build a business on.
 ChatGPT-based prototypes tend to be initially exciting, and then disappointing when you hit against the limits of that environment.
-(Or, perhaps, when it dawns on you that your concept is so simple that your potential customers would just use ChatGPT directly.)
+(Or, perhaps, when it dawns on you that your concept is so simple that your potential customers should just use ChatGPT directly.)

+This can mislead people into thinking that going beyond ChatGPT's capabilities will require some kind of scientific breakthrough.

 <img src="/images/2023/chatgpt-map.png">
 <div class="centered"><p>ChatGPT is a powerful but tiny sandbox.</p></div>

-Luckily for us, while current LLMs can’t fully replace human skills for many tasks, they’re capable of greatly accelerating and levelling up many human efforts.
+While current LLMs can’t fully replace human skills for many tasks, they’re already useful for greatly accelerating and levelling up many human efforts.
 The trick is to compose them together with other tools that mitigate the models’ weaknesses, going beyond a simple chat workflow.

 Luckily, this is fairly straightforward with a bit of orchestration glue.
 A developer might build this themselves, or use a burgeoning tool like [LangChain](https://python.langchain.com/docs/get_started/introduction.html) or [Semantic Kernel](https://github.com/microsoft/semantic-kernel).